-Topics: American Old West, Education, Environment, History, Literature, Native American, South Dakota, Veterans/Military History, Women
+Topics: American Old West, Discussion Leader, Education, Environment, History, Literature, Medicine/Healing, Native American, Science/Technology, South Dakota, Veterans/Military History, Women

-Program Types: Book Club to Go, Chautauqua, One Book South Dakota, Pre-recorded Program Video, Speakers Bureau, Virtual Program(s)
+Program Types: Book Club to Go, One Book South Dakota, Prerecorded Video, Speakers Bureau, Virtual Program(s)

-The doctor is in, and there is over a 30% chance that you will be treated by a female physician.
-Statistics show that women now constitute a majority in the ranks of doctors 35 years old and younger, a transition that is likely to put pressure on healthcare institutions.
+There is over a 30% chance that a female physician will treat you today.
+Statistics show that women constitute most doctors who are 35 years old.
 This presentation traces the progress of women in the medical profession, beginning with Dr. Elizabeth Blackwell, America’s first trained female physician.
-The theme outlines women’s progress, including the tremendous impact of 10 female physician pioneers.
+Aronson outlines women’s progress, and the tremendous impact made by ten famous female physicians.

 The Vietnam War Through Literature, Film, and Veterans’ Stories

 On April 30, 1975, the last Marine left the American Embassy in Saigon.
 Thus, ended America’s most controversial war.
 Fifty years later, we have often forgotten the lives and stories of those who fought so bravely.
-This presentation shows “war time images” through the novel, short-story, poetry, film, and veterans’ stories.
-Stories from Vietnam veterans in our own area are given.
+This presentation shows “war time images” through the novel, short-story, film, and veterans’ stories.
+Stories from S.D.
+Vietnam veterans in our area are shared.

-This presentation explores the harsh lessons taught by war; the work of the local commanders of the South Dakota National Guard in calling both active and inactive members into active service; the hurried mobilization which affected South Dakota families, dramatically; the involvement of South Dakotans in the all-out war effort; the free courses and special training programs used as incentives for young people to help in the all-out war effort; the early work of the Civil Air Patrol and its licensed pilots; the iconic stories of some fearless SD pilots; and stories by South Dakotans who fought in World War II on various battle fronts.
+This presentation explores the lessons taught by war; the work of the commanders of the South Dakota National Guard in calling both active/inactive members into service; the hurried mobilization which affected South Dakota families; the early work of the Civil Air Patrol and its licensed pilots; the iconic stories of fearless South Dakota pilots; and several stories by South Dakota veterans in World War II on various battle fronts.